Can Laser Lipo Damage Organs? Is It Safe?

 A person in a blue shirt gets laser lipo, with red light pads on their torso.
 Four images show the safe, organ-friendly fat-targeting process.

-Laser lipo is a modern technique for fat reduction that uses laser technology to target and remove fat cells.
-It is known for being minimally invasive compared to traditional methods.
+Laser lipo is known for being minimally invasive compared to traditional fat removal methods.

 Laser Lipo Vs Traditional Liposuction: What is the Difference?